MEswar0706/EXPLORATORY_DATA_ANALYSIS/README.md

 The dataset used in this analysis contains information about Diwali sales.
 It includes the following columns:

--User_ID:Unique number for each customer.
+User_ID:Unique number for each customer.
 Cust_name:Name of a customer.
 Product_ID:ID of a Product bought by customer.
 Gender:Male/Female.